Chart Color Schemes

 Terranora - North Tumbulgum has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
+Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area.
 Key projects include Serramar Estate (formerly Sherpa Terranora Estate), Terranora Village Estate, Terranora Masterplanned Community, and Currumbin Eco-Parkland.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.